-When we hear about Japan, the first picture coming into our mind about the Japanese will be a lady in kimono holding a fan and an umbrella.
 The folding Japanese fan is very important in the culture of the Japanese society.
-Even though a fan is always meant to provide some cool during hot weather, the fans could be seen associated with the traditional dance forms and other cultural events in Japan.
-It is one of the best souvenirs that you can bring from Japan.
-The folding fan is called the Sensu or O-gi while the non-folding type of fan is called Uchiwa.
-Both of these fans have calligraphy or beautiful patterns decorating them.
+Even though a fan is conventionally meant to provide a cool breeze during hot weather, these fans can also be seen to be associated with some traditional dance forms and other cultural aspects of Japan.
+It is one of the best souvenirs that you can bring from Japan as they are beautiful and practical.
+A folding fan is called a “sensu” or “o-gi”, while the non-folding type of fan is called an “uchiwa”.
+Both of these fans have Japanese calligraphy writing or beautiful patterns decorating them.

-The main advantage of these fans is that they are handy and can be carried with you always.
-It consumes only a small space inside your bag and hence could be used at any place while travelling.
-It is usually the Sensu type of fans used in Japanese dance forms like Kabuki, Nihon Buyo etc. These types of colourful sensu fans are called the Maiogi.
-There is another kind of Sensu used in tea ceremonies.
+The main advantage of these sensu fans is that they are handy and can be carried with you always.
+It consumes only a small space inside your bag and hence can be used at any place while traveling.
+It is usually the sensu type of fans used in Japanese dance forms like Kabuki, Nihon Buyo etc. These types of colourful sensu fans are called the “maiogi”.
+There is another kind of sensu used in tea ceremonies.
 There are sensu fans of various sizes ones meant for men and others for women.
-It is considered that the fans of length around 20cm are meant for women and those having length of 23cm or more should be used for men.
+It is considered that the fans at a length of around 20cm are meant for women and those at a length of 23cm or more should be used for men.